mkitti/AdaptiveResolutionOrientationSpace/README.md

 See OUTPUT for detailed descriptions of the above.

-Also note that the *StructExpand* options of the builtin *inputParser* is set to true meaning that the named parameters can be passed in using a struct.
+Also note that the *StructExpand* option of the builtin *inputParser* is set to true, meaning that the named parameters can be passed in using a struct.

 ### OUTPUT

-The main output of the function is the segmentation as outlined in Section S6 which is the 3rd output, *nms*.
+The main output of the function is the response-weighted segmentation as outlined in Section S6.
+This is the 3rd output, *nms*, as described below.
-Along with this the orientations, *theta*, and corresponding *response* values at K = K<sub>m</sub> are provided as the second and first outputs respectively.
+Along with this, the orientations, *theta*, and corresponding *response* values at K = K<sub>m</sub> are provided as the 2nd and 1st outputs, respectively.
-This is meant to mimic the outputs provided by steerable filter analysis.
+This is meant to mimic the outputs provided by previous steerable filter analyses.

     response - Orientation filter response values at resolution K = K_m corresponding to the maxima in theta
-        Type: 3D numeric array of dimensions N x M x T theta    - Contains the orientation local maxima detected at each pixel.
-T corresponds to the great number of maxima found at any pixel in the image
+        Type: 3D numeric array of dimensions N x M x T. T corresponds to the largest number of maxima found at any pixel in the image. theta    - Contains the orientation local maxima detected at each pixel.
-        Type: 3D numeric array of dimensions N x M x T nms      - Response weighted segmentation output, non-maximum suppression like image
+        Type: 3D numeric array of dimensions N x M x T. T corresponds to the largest number of maxima found at any pixel in the image. nms      - Response-weighted segmentation output (analogous to non-maximum suppression output of previous analyses)
         Type: 2D numeric array of dimensions N x M

-The fourth output, *angularResponse* is the sampled orientation responses at K = K<sub>h</sub> and is again meant for compatibility with the output by the prior steerable filter analysis.
+The fourth output, *angularResponse*, is the sampled orientation responses at K = K<sub>h</sub> and is again meant for compatibility with the output of prior steerable filter analyses.
 The *angularResponse* can be used to construct an *OrientationSpaceResponse* below.
 This can be used to perform further analysis of orientation space including for lower resolutions (K < K<sub>h</sub>).